hoongyan/hoongyan.github.io/_posts/2024-08-01-applied-data-science-project.md

 The modeling approach will involve two techniques: topic modeling and association rule mining.
 For topic modeling, two different models will be employed - the Latent Dirichlet Allocation (LDA) model and the BERTopic model.

 #### Topic Modelling
-Word representation of reviews:
-Vectorisation of document performed using TF-IDF.
-TF-IDF is useful as it can emphasize terms that are most representative of a topic as instead of those that are too common.
-Terms that are rare and specific to a document get higher scores.
+Using the cleaned dataset, the 'CleanText' field is vectorised using Term Frequency (TF-IDF) to create the word representation of the reviews.
+TF-IDF is useful as it can emphasize terms that are most representative of a topic as instead of those that are too common, especially since terms that are rare and specific to a document get higher scores.
+Subsequently,two models were used for topic modelling, namely the Latent Dirichlet Allocation (LDA) model as well as BERTopic model.

-Latent Dirichlet Allocation (LDA) model was trained using the vectorised document.
+##### Latent Dirichlet Allocation (LDA) Model
+The LDA model is a probabilistic model that identifies hidden topics within a collection of documents by representing each document as a mixture of topics and each topic as a distribution of words.

-A perplexity chart was created to evaluate the optimal number of topics between a range of 1 to 20.
-Optimal number of topics was identified as 7.
+The LDA model was trained using the vectorised document.
+In order to find the optimal number of topics, a perplexity chart was generated between a range of 1 to 20 topics.
+The optimal number of topics was identified as 7.

-Based on Intertopic Distance Map, Topic 1,2, 3 and 4 are the most prominent areas of concern and are relatively distinct as they do not overlap/overlap minimally.
+Based on Intertopic Distance Map, Topic 1,2, 3 and 4 are the most prominent areas of concern and are relatively distinct as they do not overlap or overlap minimally.
-The relevant words featured in these four topics mainly relate to seat comfort, cabin service, ground service and food and beverages.
+The relevant words featured in these four topics mainly relate to *seat comfort, cabin service, ground service and food and beverages*.

+##### BERTopic Model
+As a comparison, the BERTopic model, which uses BERT embeddings and clustering algorithms to identify and extract topics from text data, was employed to train the vectorised document as well.

+Using the optimal number of topics derived from the LDA model, the BERTopic model similarly generated 7 topics, which mainly related to the same areas of concern, namely *seat comfort, cabin service, ground service and food and beverages*.

 #### Association Rule Mining
+Upon identifying the four key areas to target, association rule mining was used to identify the top 3 areas to prioritise.

 ### Evaluation